lukelarue/lukelaruecom/README.md

   npm run dev --workspace services/chat-api
   ```
   - Starts the chat API (`http://localhost:4100`) and Firestore emulator (`127.0.0.1:8080`).
 Set headers `x-user-id` and `x-user-name` when calling the API directly to simulate authenticated users.
+  - To avoid port collisions when another service already launched the emulator, start only the API with:
+    ```bash
+    npm run dev:chat-api --workspace services/chat-api
+    ```
   - When the frontend cannot connect to this service, the UI displays "chat disabled" to signal the offline state.
 - **Unit tests**
   ```bash